 College graduates also show high results in various competitions.
 For example, Vladimir Ievlev, who graduated in "Operational Activities in Logistics", became the winner of the Grand Prix of the First All-Russian competition "Music in Every Heart", took third place at the Deafskills Championship in Ufa in the "Landscape Design" direction, and also won several sports competitions.

-Currently, the college has students with various forms of disability: 18 people with somatic disorders, 11 with musculoskeletal disorders, 3 with visual impairments, and 3 with hearing impairments.
-Almost all graduates with disabilities continue their education at the TISBI University of Management under adapted higher education programs, which confirms the effectiveness of the developed vocational training system.
+Currently, the college has students with various forms of disability: 18 people with somatic disorders, 11 - with disorders of the musculoskeletal system, 3 - with visual impairments and 3 - with hearing impairments.
+Almost all graduates with disabilities continue their studies at the University of Management TISBI under adapted higher education programs, which confirms the effectiveness of the developed vocational training system.

 Photo provided by the press service of TISBI College